-After the Bonneville flood 18,000 years ago, the lake dropped to the Provo shoreline (over a 300-foot [100 m] decline) and below the lowest elevation of Cedar Valley (table 1).
+After the Bonneville flood 18,000 years ago, the lake dropped to the Provo shoreline (over a 300-foot [100 m] decline) and below the lowest level of Cedar Valley.
 After the flood the Cedar Valley drainage basin was isolated from Lake Bonneville and became its own closed basin (Wambeam, 2001).
-A small lake, here named Cedar Valley Lake, likely remained during the overflowing phase and potentially during the regressive phase of Lake Bonneville (see also McKean and Davis, 2019).
-A similar isolated lake existed in Rush Valley to the west (Burr and Currey, 1989, 1992; Nelson and Jewell, 2019).
+A small lake, here named Cedar Valley Lake, likely remained during the over-flowing phase and potentially during the regressive phase of Lake Bonneville.
+A similar isolated lake existed in Rush Valley to the west (Burr and Currey, 1998, 1992).
 The sections below discuss the topographic thresholds during Lake Bonneville, the stabilized Cedar Valley Lake elevation, and age range of the Cedar Valley Lake.

-Thresholds: During the transgressive phase and Bonneville flood, the northern and southern thresholds of Cedar Valley controlled water flow into and out of the valley.
+Thresholds: During the transgressive phase and Bonneville flood the northern and southern thresholds of Cedar Valley controlled water flow into and out of the valley.
 The southern threshold is the lower of the two and thus the longer-lived connection between Cedar Valley and Utah Valley during Lake Bonneville.
+Both are described and discussed below.

-The northern threshold at Cedar Pass is located in the adjacent Cedar Fort quadrangle (Biek, 2004a) on the northern side of the Lakeside Mountains at an elevation of approximately 4985 feet (~1519 m).
-Transgressive-phase and Bonneville floodwaters would have flowed through this threshold for a short time due to its high elevation relative to Lake Bonneville's highstand shoreline.
-Biek (2004a) mapped an alluvial deposit and channel near the northern threshold that formed when a stream flowed down into Cedar Valley and incised through the transgressive Lake Bonneville deposits.
+The northern threshold at Cedar Pass is located in the adjacent Cedar Fort quadrangle (Biek, 2004a) on the north side of the Lakeside Mountains at an elevation of approximately 4985 feet (~1519 m).
+Transgressive-phase and Bonneville-flood waters would have flowed through this threshold for a short time due to its high elevation relative to Lake Bonneville's highstand shoreline.
+Biek (2004a) mapped an alluvial deposit near the northern threshold that flowed down into Cedar Valley and incised through the transgressive Lake Bonneville deposits.
 The origin of this channel near Cedar Pass is somewhat unclear.
 The channel postdates the Bonneville transgression and flood.
-It may represent a predecessor to West Canyon Wash (see northeastern corner of Cedar Fort quadrangle; Biek, 2004a) that flowed south from the Oquirrh Mountains into Cedar Valley instead of Utah Lake.
+It may represent a predecessor to West Canyon Wash (see northeast corner of Cedar Fort quadrangle; Biek, 2004a) that flowed south from the Oquirrh Mountains into Cedar Valley instead of Utah Lake.
 Currently it merges with Tickville Gulch near Cedar Pass and is part of the Utah Lake drainage basin.
 West Canyon Wash may represent an example of stream capture or stream avulsion.
-Alternatively, post-Bonneville flood groundwater seepage and spring flow may have created an alluvial channel that incised the Bonneville deposits (C.G.
-Oviatt, Kansas State University, email communication, June 5, 2018).
+Alternatively, post-Bonneville flood groundwater seepage and spring flow may have created an alluvial channel that incised the Bonneville deposits (written communication, C.G.
+Oviatt, Professor Emeritus, Kansas State University, June 5, 2018).

-The southern threshold, just south of Goshen Pass in the southeastern corner of the quadrangle, has an approximate elevation of 4945 feet (~1507 m), which is 40 feet (12 m) lower than the northern threshold.
+The southern threshold, just south of Goshen Pass in the southeast corner of the quadrangle, has an approximate elevation of 4945 feet (~1507 m), which is 40 feet (12 m) lower than the northern threshold.
 The southern threshold is about 170 feet (51 m) above the Provo shoreline in Utah County.
-This threshold would likely have had more water flow through it during the Bonneville flood due to its lower elevation.
-The Bonneville floodwaters appear to have scoured some of the surficial deposits, as well as the White Knoll Member of the Soldiers Pass Formation (see plate 1, section 12, T. 8 S., R. 2 W., Salt Lake Base Line and Meridian [SLBLM]).
+This threshold would have had more water flow through it during the Bonneville flood due to its lower elevation.
+The Bonneville flood waters appear to have scoured some of the surficial deposits, as well as the White Knoll Member of the Soldiers Pass Formation (see plate 1, section 12, T. 8 S., R. 2 W., Salt Lake Base Line and Meridian [SLBLM]).